cooper/juno/doc/technical/jelp.md

 * __topic TS__ - new topic TS
 * __topic text__ - new topic text

-If `<TS>` is older than the internal channel TS, reset all channel modes and invitations.

 Regardless of `<TS>`, set the topic and propagate it with the CURRENT channel TS.